Early modern period: Overview

 At the onset of the early modern period, trends in various regions of the world represented a shift away from medieval modes of organization, politically and economically.
 Feudalism declined in Europe, and Christendom saw the end of the Crusades and of religious unity in Western Europe under the Roman Catholic Church.
 The old order was destabilized by the Protestant Reformation, which caused a backlash that expanded the Inquisition and sparked the disastrous European wars of religion, which included the especially bloody Thirty Years' War and ended with the establishment of the modern international system in the Peace of Westphalia.
-Along with the European colonization of the Americas, this period also contained the Commercial Revolution and the Golden Age of Piracy.
+Along with the European colonization of the Americas, this period also contained the Commercial Revolution, the Scientific Revolution and the Golden Age of Piracy.
 The globalization of the period can be seen in the medieval North Italian city-states and maritime republics, particularly Genoa, Venice, and Milan.
 Russia reached the Pacific coast in 1647 and consolidated its control over the Russian Far East in the 19th century.
 The Great Divergence took place as Western Europe greatly surpassed China in technology and per capita wealth.

-As the Age of Revolution dawned, beginning with revolts in America and France, political changes were then pushed forward in other countries.
+In the context of the so-called Age of Revolutions, beginning with revolts in America and France, political changes were then pushed forward in other countries.
 This was partly as a result of the upheavals of the Napoleonic Wars and their impact on the world of ideas and thought of the time: concepts from nationalism to organizing armies were attracting attention and debate.
 The early modern period ended in a time of economic and political change, as a result of mechanization in society, the American Revolution, and the first French Revolution; other factors included the redrawing of the map of Europe by the Final Act of the Congress of Vienna and the peace established by the Second Treaty of Paris, which ended the Napoleonic Wars.

 A Japanese depiction of a Portuguese trading carrack.
 Advances in shipbuilding technology during the Late Middle Ages would pave the way for the global European presence characteristic of the early modern period.